-Perspective | ‘Greetings from a dead man’: They were strangers, until a dying man brought them together
+Perspective | ‘Greetings from a dead man’: They were strangers until a dying man brought them together

 “It’s been pretty amazing to watch,” Duggan says.
 “To me, in a town like Washington, where people are so separated or in their own bubble, he had bubbles going out in so many different directions.
 And until he was dying, all of us in these different bubbles didn’t even know about one another.”

 Most people have to die before all the important figures in their life come together.
 It’s at their funeral that their favorite high school teacher sits in the same room as their favorite boss.
-But Massumi, who was one of the longest serving board members for the National Council for the Traditional Arts, got to witness those connections.
+But Massumi, who was one of the longest-serving board members for the National Council for the Traditional Arts, got to witness those connections.

-“It really was amazing how people were rallying around him,” his younger brother Brian Massumi, who lives in Canada, said.
-“When I was there I kept thinking to myself, ‘It’s like a wake but he’s still with us.’”
+“It really was amazing how people were rallying around him,” said his younger brother, Brian Massumi, who lives in Canada.
+“When I was there, I kept thinking to myself, ‘It’s like a wake, but he’s still with us.’ ”

 He described his brother as having an “insatiable curiosity” and said he was in high school when their parents split up and their mother took them to live in Arizona.
 From there, Rick Massumi went to Vassar College.
 He then attended Georgetown Law and worked as an attorney for the SEC before going into private practice.
 Brian Massumi said one of the things his brother was proudest of was the work he did free behind the scenes.
-He produced music for bands he feared would be forgotten and he fought to keep gentrification from changing D.C. neighborhoods by doing pro bono work for local businesses.
+He produced music for bands he feared would be forgotten, and he fought to keep gentrification from changing D.C. neighborhoods by doing pro bono work for local businesses.

 Duggan said he met Rick after he offered to do legal work for Madam’s Organ nearly 20 years ago, and their friendship grew from that.
 He shared with me a list of people who have been coming by the house.
 It contains 25 names.
 At the top are the words “Rick’s Salon.”